What Is a Prologue — and How to Write One Readers Won't Skip

 When you read the first chapter of a book, you expect to settle into a story you’ll spend the next couple hundred pages with.
 So a first chapter that starts at one point in time only to shoot forward or backward a significant number of years can feel a bit out of the blue.
 If some part of the backstory is an integral piece of knowledge to have at the outset of your novel, the prologue can be a good way of delivering this without throwing the reader off.
 Likewise some authors to start with the aftermath of the story, then double back in the first chapter to answer the question, "How did we get to this point?

-Recommended read: For a prologue that begins in the present and then flashes back in time in the first chapter, read The Bridges of Madison County.
+Recommended read: for an intro that begins in the present and then flashes back in time in the first chapter, read The Bridges of Madison County.

 Explains details from a point of view different than the main one